Managalas Conservation Area

-The Managalas Conservation Area (MCA) is a Protected Area in Northern (Oro) Province of Papua New Guinea..
-The MCA was declared on March 2017 after significant community support largely from Rainforest Foundation Norway through local NGO Partners with Melanesians.
+The Managalas Conservation Area (MCA) is a Protected Area in Northern (Oro) Province of Papua New Guinea.
+The MCA was declared in March 2017 after significant community support largely from Rainforest Foundation Norway through local NGO Partners with Melanesians.
 The MCA covers an area of 214,696ha (though earlier reported as 360,000ha) making it the largest Conservation Area in Papua New Guinea.